alvarorgtr/swift_data_structures/README.md

 Basic list of structures to be implemented:
 - Linear data structures:
   - Singly linked list
   - Doubly linked list
   - Queue
   - Stack
   - Deque (double ended queue)
 - Trees:
-  - Binary search tree
-  - Tree map
+  - Tree maps:
     - AVL tree map
     - Left-leaning red-black tree map
+- Graphs:
+  - Graph
+  - Directed graph
+  - Weighted graph
+  -[Implementation of several graph algorithms]

+When possible, each data structure will conform to the Sequence protocol, the Collection protocol or any of their children protocols.
+Moreover, new protocols for handling, for example, TreeMapCollections will be developed, to ease the creation of new TreeMap types.